jeremehancock/navigation-pilab/README.md

-# Navigaion - Pi Lab
+# Navigation - Pi Lab
 Bludit Plugin - Display the most recent posts in the sidebar with thumbnails.

 This plugin was built for [Pi Lab](https://pilab.dev).